Tariffs and Their Impact on Global Trade

 false

-Note: At the date of this publication, polices are evolving.
+At the date of this publication, polices are evolving.
 This content is for informational purposes only.
 It does not constitute legal or professional advice.
 Information herein was obtained from government, industry and other public sources which are subject to change and have not been independently verified by UPS and is subject to change.
 Recipient has sole responsibility for determining the usability of any information provided herein.
 Before recipient acts on the information, recipient should seek professional advice regarding its applicability to the recipient’s specific circumstances.